ozanMSFT/pytorch-wiki/alpha-2.md

 ```

 We would definitely look forward to comments about the Hook system.
 Let us know what you think.

+### Added a few more neural network modules to nn
+* As part of porting fb.resnet.torch, we've added AveragePool2d and fixed BatchNorm2d

 ##Plans for alpha-3